DAMP

 Click on the title to see more images

-Dinner set are all the pieces of china needed for a main meal.
-Which are made up for 12 people and have two sections, table plates which are different types of plates made for each guest and service plates which are the ones prepared to bring food to the table.
+Dinner set is all the pieces of china needed for a main meal.
+A dinner set is made up for 12 people and has two sections, table plates which are different types of plates made for each guest and service plates which are the ones prepared to bring food to the table.

-Dipping is applying a glaze liquid or slip to the body of ware by immersing it into a liquid product.
+Dipping is applying a glaze-base, color or slip onto a piece of pottery by immersing it into a liquid.

 ca: TALLADOR DE DISC O MARCADOR